etcd-io/discovery.etcd.io/README.md

 Next step is to apply Terraform for the chosen environment.
 To ensure that it is configured correctly, apply it and get the expected output, go to the project's [terraform folder](https://github.com/etcd-io/discovery.etcd.io/tree/master/terraform) and follow the [README](https://github.com/etcd-io/discovery.etcd.io/blob/master/terraform/README.md) instructions.

+#### Manual Step
+Once dev and prod infrastructure is built, it is required to update IAM policiesOnce of `artifacts.<dev-project>.appspot.com` GCS bucket adding both dev and prod gke_service_accounts as members with the role `roles/storage.objectViewer`.
+Only after it, clusters in both environments will be able to pull images from gcr.

+Gsutil command to update the IAM policy:

+`gsutil iam ch serviceAccount:[SERVICE_ACCOUNT_EMAIL]:roles/storage.objectViewer gs://artifacts.<dev-project>.appspot.com`

+Note: if you get an error that the `artifacts.<dev-project>.appspot.com` does not exit, push an image and it will beq created.

 After applying terraform, a GKE cluster will be up and running in the VPC created.
 Now the cluster is ready to get deployments.

 ## Install Releases with Helm